Loading...

 Growing to multiple locations risks inconsistent performance

-Consistent new patient flow from a reliable acquisition engine — calibrated for Hartford market conditions.
+Consistent new patient flow from a reliable acquisition engine — with priorities set for how Hartford buyers actually decide.

-Higher case acceptance so more recommended care gets scheduled — calibrated for Hartford market conditions.
+Higher case acceptance so more recommended care gets scheduled — without copying a playbook built for a different market.

-Recurring revenue protected through tight hygiene recall and scheduling — calibrated for Hartford market conditions.
+Recurring revenue protected through tight hygiene recall and scheduling — so Hartford teams can execute without founder heroics.

 HooksHustle engagements are measured on revenue, margin, and operational clarity — not hours billed.